Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

     - RPR Sheet Refresh.
 Triggered when a change in the player dice sheet occur.
 - +400 icons for quest categories, from RPR
 - Admin Tools:
-    - Decoration Concealer: Use the selector to select decoration and bind them to the concealer that then can be used to make the decoration disapear.
+    - Decoration Concealer: Use the selector to select decoration and bind them to the concealer that then can be used to make the decoration disappear.
     - Script Container: A simply tool that hold a script that can be called by events.
 Specially useful with parameters.
 - Added ~77 new nodes:
     - `Reset Unlocked Items` to reset the Tot!Custom Unlocked Items of a character
     - New `SRandom nodes` that allow to make use of Pseudo-Random number generators based on seeds.
     - `Get Door State` to get a scripted door state and `Set Door State` to set a scripted door state (Open or closed)
-    - Carryable treasure oriented nodes: Spawn/Despawn carryable treasure, detect a carried treasure, etc...
+    - Carriable treasure oriented nodes: Spawn/Despawn carriable treasure, detect a carried treasure, etc...
 It comes with non spawnable treasure variant for your quest needs.
     - Clear corpse in zones and sphere
     - `Get Spawn Event Data` and `Get Command Data` to get added data from starting a script respectively from a Player Spawn admin event and from a chat command.
     - `List all Clans`, `Search Clans`, `Search Players`